sylk80/tictactoe_team/docs/BACKLOG.md

-:heavy_check_mark: / :green_circle: - green test
-:x: / :red_circle: - failing test
-:dart: - goal
-:heavy_plus_sign: - items
-:hammer_and_pick: - refactor
-:warning: - Techdebt

 ## Description

 The exercise involves refactoring the yellow belt TicTacToe Kata strictly adhering to an ATDD-BDD/TDD double loop cycle, extending it with an API and CLI layer following Hexagonal Architecture.

+## Key

+✅ - green test
+❌ - failing test
+🎯 - goal
+➕ - items
+🛠 - refactor
+⛔️ - Techdebt

 ## Domains